Jump to the ‘Best of’ Argentina Gallery

 Internet speeds in Argentina compared to Europe are very slow.
 Even on WiFi.
 Like most South America countries, I’d recommend getting a local SIM card.
 However, it can only be used to basic chats and facebook etc. Don’t expect to be streaming music and watching YouTube.
 Prepaid data allowances are bundle in 50MB (yes, 50MB in 2017).
 I’d recommend using Claro as they have the best reception outside cities.

-Argentina is a relatively safe.
+Argentina is relatively ‘safe’, see my post on safety in the Americas.
 Big cities have areas that should be avoided.
 Any seasoned traveler will have a sense of these areas and should avoid flashing expensive items around.
 Theft/Pick Pocketing is common in Buenos Aires.

 Remote towns are very safe.
 As for Motobike security, I always try and park the Moto off the street.
 All places are very accommodating, some will even park the moto in the house 🙂

 for Moto Travellers